sapcc/elektra/README.md

 Elektra
 =================

-New service based Converged Cloud dashboard.
+A new service based Converged Cloud dashboard.

 Prerequisites